newrelic/node-newrelic/documentation/feature-flags.md

 * Description: Now that `new_promise_tracking` is the default async context tracking behavior in the agent, `unresolved_promise_cleanup` is enabled by default.
 Disabling it can help with performance of agent when an application creates many promises.
 * **WARNING**: If you set `unresolved_promise_cleanup` to `false`, failure to resolve all promises in your application will result in memory leaks even if those promises are garbage collected.

-#### legacy_context_manager
-* Enabled by default: `false`
-* Configuration: `{ feature_flag: { legacy_context_manager: true|false }}`
-* Environment Variable: `NEW_RELIC_FEATURE_FLAG_LEGACY_CONTEXT_MANAGER`
-* Description: The legacy context manager was replaced by AsyncLocalContextManager for async context propagation.
-If your application is not recording certain spans or creating orphaned data, you may want to enable this older context manager.
-Enabling this feature flag may increase the agent's use of memory and CPU.

 #### kakfajs_instrumentation
 * Enabled by default: `false`
 * Configuration: `{ feature_flag: { kafkajs_instrumentation: true|false }}`